 Instead, you can speak into your audio recording device.
 Make sure to record at least for an hour, since that covers both high and low meteor activity.

 International Meteor Organization (IMO) also has a list of software tools that can aid in spotting constellations and predict meteor scatter.
-If you happened to observe a fireball, the IMO has an ever-expanding database where you can contribute your sightings.
+If you happen to observe a fireball, the IMO has an ever-expanding database where you can contribute your sightings.

 The first item on your checklist is a dark sky.
 While moving away from cities is needed, the Dark Site Finder displays a bunch of places with the darkest skies.
-These are usually dark sky reserves—places with least amount of light pollution, and your best bet to watching a great meteor shower.
+These are usually dark sky reserves—places with the least amount of light pollution, and your best bet to watch a great meteor shower.